SkillsFundingAgency/tl-marketing-and-communication/README.md

 ## Configuration

-The Postcode Retriever Base Url key is stored in the site appSettings.json file.
-To set the value locally, you will need to add a file 'appsettings.Development.json' to the project with the content below.
+The Postcode Retriever Base Url key is stored in the site `appSettings.json` file.
+To set the value locally, you will need to add a file `appsettings.Development.json` to the project with the content below.
 Add the actual key in place of `<value>`

+Other API Keys and email addresses are also stored in the site `appSettings.json` file and need to be overridden in `appsettings.Development.json` as shown below.

 ```
 {
   "PostcodeRetrieverBaseUrl": "<value>"
+  "GovNotifyApiKey": "<api_key_value>",
+  "SupportEmailInboxAddress": "<your_email>",
   "Logging": {
     "LogLevel": {
       "Default": "Debug",